cabforum/servercert/docs/BR.md

 [https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml](https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml)

-**Revoked**: Effective 2026-05-15, a certificate is considered revoked if:
+**Revoked**: Effective 2026-05-15, a Certificate is considered revoked if:
-- if the certificate contains a CRL Distribution Point URI, a CRL containing the certificate serial number is available for consumption by Relying Parties at that URI; and
+- a CRL Distribution Point URI is present and the referenced CRL contains the Certificate's serial number; and
-- if the certificate contains an Authority Information Access OCSP URI, an OCSP request to that URI for the certificate serial number results in a response with a `certStatus` value of `revoked`.
+- an Authority Information Access OCSP URI is present and an OCSP response for the Certificate's serial number indicates a `certStatus` value of `revoked`.

 **Root CA**: The top level Certification Authority whose Root Certificate is distributed by Application Software Suppliers and that issues Subordinate CA Certificates.